ILS Client Resources

 DuPage County (630) 462-7660

-Please note that due to high demand, first-time appointments for new matters, except for DACA and Citizenship, will not be scheduled until January 2021.
+Please note that due to high demand, first-time appointments for new matters will not be scheduled until January 2021.
+Please call for an appointment if you need assistance with Refugee/Asylee green cards, DACA renewal and Citizenship.

 Client Services During the Pandemic

 Out of concern for our staff and clients, our World Relief offices in Aurora, Chicago, and DuPage County are currently open to the public by appointment only.
 The Immigration Legal Services (ILS) department will continue to provide services remotely.

 To schedule an appointment with World Relief Immigration Legal Services, please call the appropriate number below and leave a message.
 You will be contacted by someone on staff as soon as possible.
 Please note that due to high demand, first-time appointments for new matters, except for DACA and Citizenship, may not be scheduled until June 2021.

 Green Card Renewal or Replacement